radixsh/ecs-170-project/README.md

 # ECS 170 AI Project: Deep Learning for Meta-Statistical Inference
 **Quickstart**:
-* _(Remove the `data` and `models` directories in case there are outdated files)_
-* In `env.py`, set HYPERPARAMETER to whatever hyperparameter you want to change, and populate VALUES with the values you want HYPERPARAMETER to take on.
+* Set hyperparameters in `env.py`.
+HYPERPARAMETER and VALUES indicate a variable hyperparameter which will be altered with each training run.
 * Run `train_multiple.py` to train models for each HYPERPARAMETER value you set.
   The model weights will be saved into a new `models` subdirectory.
-* Then run `performance.py` to measure classification and regression performance of each model.
-The scatter-plots will be saved as pngs into the `results` subdirectory.
+* Run `performance.py` to measure classification and regression performance.
 * _Optionally, choose a model and run `sanity_check.py
   models/your_model_here.pth` to visualize the specified model's classification performance._
+* Includes a pretrained model.

 **Background**: The goal of this code is to train a multitask deep neural network which can identify the probability distribution underlying a given dataset.
 It attempts to extract the mean, standard deviation, and family of distribution.
 The general architecture is as follows:
 * Input layer of `SAMPLE_SIZE * NUM_DIMENSIONS` units.
 Feeds to the mean head and main shared layers.
 * A one-layer head for the mean-regression task for each dimension.
 Accepts input from the input layer and outputs to the loss function.
 * A series of hidden layers which are shared by the stddev and classification tasks.
 Accepts input from the input layer and outputs to the stddev and